 Again, it’s a trade-off for the extra features but if this will be your main disc-spinner, it’s a good budget player and no more.

 Sony’s Music Unlimited service works pretty nicely.
 There’s an extensive library and a fast, neat interface.

-The bit-rate is now thankfully up to 320kbps, to match the likes of Rdio and Spotify, and it sounds fine as streaming music goes.
+The bit-rate is now thankfully up to 320kbps, to match the likes of Spotify, and it sounds fine as streaming music goes.
 Background audio from Sony Music Unlimited is a neat touch (you need to pay your £10/month for any of this of course) and, unlike the Xbox One, you can adjust your music volume level and game audio level separately.